WHAT WILL YOU GAIN?

-You can take the course for a single unit or for no credit, but either way, we ask students to show up to all six sessions.
+You can take the course for a single unit or for no credit, but either way, we expect that students will commit to showing up to all six sessions.

 Week 2: What are you good at?
 What do you care about?
 What do you enjoy?

 Let’s evaluate the skills you’ve developed so far in life and how those can help you in the world of work.

 Week 3: What does it mean to you to do human rights work?
 Where do the opportunities lie?
 How do you break in?